Unseen Visual Anomaly Generation: Methodology

-\textbf{Training-free normal distribution conditioning via normal samples.} \method leverages SD to generate visual anomalies.
-While SD is effective in image generation, the inherent diversity in SD's underlying distribution causes the generated images to differ significantly from the normal images in a specific AD dataset, as shown in Figure~\ref{fig:attention}(b).
-To generate images that adhere to the desired normal distribution, we directly leverage information from normal samples during the generation process.
-Given a normal sample $x^{normal}$ and its latent representation $z^{normal} = \mathcal{E}(x^{normal})$ encoded by the VAE encoder, we get a sequence of samples $z_1^{normal}, z_2^{normal}, ..., z_T^{normal}$ with increasingly added noise controlled by the DDPM noise scheduler.
-Instead of starting the inference from $z_T \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, we start from step $t_{start} = T\cdot (1-\gamma)$ with the noisy latent representation $z_{t_{start}}^{normal}$, which conveys corrupted features from the guidance normal image $x^{normal}$.
+In our work, we leverage SD to generate unseen visual anomalies.
+While SD is effective for image generation, the inherent diversity of its underlying distribution causes the generated images to significantly differ from the normal images in a specific AD dataset, as shown in \cref{fig:attention} (b).
+To generate images that align with the target normal distribution, instead of fine-tuning SD, we incorporate information from normal samples directly during the generation process.
+Given a normal sample $x^{normal}$ and its latent representation $z^{normal} = \mathcal{E}(x^{normal})$ encoded by the VAE encoder, we get a sequence of samples $z_1^{normal}, z_2^{normal}, ..., z_T^{normal}$ with progressively added noise controlled by the DDPM noise scheduler.
+Instead of starting the inference from $z_T \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, we begin from step $t_{start} = T\cdot (1-\gamma)$ with the noisy latent representation $z_{t_{start}}^{normal}$, which conveys corrupted features from the guidance normal image $x^{normal}$.
+This enables the generation of anomalies for novel object types during test time without requiring additional training.
 The parameter $\gamma$ controls the starting step, i.e., the noise scale added to the guidance data sample.
-In our experiments, we set $\gamma = 0.25$ to balance similarity to the original distribution and inference steps for diverse results.
+In our experiments, we set $\gamma = 0.25$ to balance similarity to the original distribution with inference steps that promote diverse outcomes.

+For more precise control conditioned on a given normal sample, we use a mask input as an optional constraint to specify the location of the generated anomalies.
+This mask can function either as a foreground mask to restrict anomalies to the intended object or as a detailed, pre-defined mask that accurately defines the anomaly region.
+For the predicted latent representation $z_t$ at time step $t$, we apply the following operation:

+This formulation preserves the distribution of the normal guidance sample outside the masked region, ensuring that modifications are restricted solely to the specified area.